 Our collection is the basis for our research infrastructure.
-It comprises a good 150,000 objects and 380,000 archive materials, including 542 stored in the library which were published before 1800 (valuable rare books).
+It comprises approximately 150,000 objects and 380,000 archive materials, including 542 works in the library that were published before 1800 (valuable rare books).
 Also included are data collections which were put together in the context of projects.

 We are happy to make our collection accessible to you for research purposes.
 Viewing is possible only on site.
 Please contact us to discuss content and dates with us before your visit.
 Please note that delays are possible due to relocation and construction.

 We have made around 20,000 photos and image sources from the estate of the ship photographer Hanns Tschira (1920s and 1930s) and from the Stettner collection on the early modern period available to you online.
 If a photo or image from our collection catches your eye, you can order it directly from culture-images.
 We have also digitised technical plans and portraits in collaboration with the Leibniz research museums and institutes.
 The technical plans can be viewed at www.digipeer.com and the portraits at www.digiporta.net.

 We also carry out research on your behalf and reproduce photos and other images sources for you.
 Please contact us in advance for a price estimate.
 You can use the online contact form for this purpose or contact us by post.